Wonwoo: 2011–2014: Pre-debut

-Wonwoo joined Pledis Entertainment in 2011, where he would undergo singing and dancing training for four years.
+Wonwoo joined Pledis Entertainment in 2011, while in his third year of middle school., where he would undergo singing and dancing training for four years.
 As a trainee, he participated from the first season onwards of Seventeen TV, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies and playing games.
 The online show also included participation in concerts, titled Like Seventeen.

-2015–present: Seventeen and solo activities
+2015–present: Seventeen and solo and sub-unit activities

 In 2015, Wonwoo debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 29.
 Within the 13-member group, he was selected to be a member of its hip-hop unit.
 Since debuting in Seventeen, he has participated in the songwriting of over 35 songs, the majority of which being songs performed by the hip-hop unit.

 In 2021, Wonwoo and Seventeen bandmate Mingyu released a digital single titled "Bittersweet", featuring Lee Hi.
 "Bittersweet" ranked first on the iTunes song chart in ten regions upon release.

 In 2022, Wonwoo released a cover of IU's "Knees" as a tribute to his late mother.

 In 2023, Wonwoo was featured in Dive Studio's Mindset series, releasing three episodes detailing his relationship with his mental health.

 In 2024, Wonwoo and bandmate Jeonghan debuted as Seventeen's second official subunit named Jeonghan X Wonwoo, alternatively known as JxW, with the single album This Man.
 The album featured three tracks, including Wonwoo's first commercially released solo song "Leftover", where he is credited for songwriting.
 Achieving commercial success, This Man broke the first-week sales record for an album released by a K-pop sub-unit within four days of its release.